-Platelet Rich Plasma (PRP) therapy as a proactive therapeutic option for male and female patients experiencing hair loss.
-PRP is an exciting non-surgical therapeutic option for patients who require stimulation of hair growth for hair loss conditions.
+Platelet Rich Plasma, PRP therapy for hair loss as a proactive therapeutic option for male and female patients experiencing hair loss.
+PRP treatment in Miami and platelet-rich plasma hair growth is an exciting non-surgical therapeutic option for patients who require stimulation of hair growth for hair loss conditions.

 Recent scientific research and technology provides the medical community with new understandings of wound and tissue healing.
 As a result of these scientific studies, we recognize PRP is an all-natural autologous medical procedure performed in physicians offices for scalp, skin, and hair stimulation.